Charter of the Young Democrats of Massachusetts

 - The officers of the Executive Committee shall be elected at YDM’s annual organizational meeting by a simple majority vote of secret ballots cast by eligible participating YDM members.
 If a majority is not achieved on the first ballot, the candidate with the least number of votes shall be dropped from the balloting, and another round of ballots shall be cast until one person receives a majority of the vote.

-- The five standing Committee Chairs shall be elected by a majority vote of eligible participating YDM membership at the Annual Convention.
+- The Political, Public Policy, Membership and Outreach, Diversity, and Communications Directors shall be elected by a majority vote of eligible participating YDM membership at the Annual Convention.
 Voting procedures shall follow those provided for in this charter and associated bylaws.

 - The four At-Large Directors shall be elected by a simple plurality vote of the eligible participating YDM membership at the Annual Convention.